YoannAnselmetti/Pop-Con/README.md

   -hf WRITE_HETEROZYGOSITY_FILE, --heterozygosity_file WRITE_HETEROZYGOSITY_FILE
-                        Boolean to set if the heterozygosity files (summarizing VCF file for each combination of read coverage and MARF threshold filtering) have to be written or not.
+                        Boolean to set if the heterozygosity files (summarizing VCF file for each combination of read coverage and MARF filtering) have to be written or not.
+File used by script
+                        "scripts/plot_SFS_geneotype_profiles.py" to plot SFS
+                        without re-parsing VCF file.
 (Default: True) -sep SEP, --separator SEP
                         Separator used in genotype profiles.
 (Default: ",") -max MAX_PROFILES, --max_profiles MAX_PROFILES
                         Maximum number of genotype profiles displayed in SFS plot.
 (Default: 10)
+  -fold HWE_FOLD_CHANGE, --hwe_fold_change HWE_FOLD_CHANGE
+                        Fold change value to define when an observed genotype profile proportion is in excess/deficit compare to the expected value under Hardy-Weinberg Equilibrium.
+                        (Default: 2.0)

 Source code and manual: http://github.com/YoannAnselmetti/Pop-Con
 ```

 EXAMPLE